-60% of Gen Z candidates rank purpose ahead of paycheck in what’s most important to them at work.** So, when communicating your company’s purpose a top priority, but don’t stop at the mission statement.
-Candidates want to hear from their peers and how the work they’re doing connects to the overall mission.
+74 percent of Gen Z candidates rank purpose ahead of paycheck in what’s most important to them at work.** So, when communicating your company’s purpose to interns, don’t stop at the mission statement.
+Early careers and intern candidates want to hear from their peers and how the work they’re doing connects to the overall mission.
 And, if your content can take it one step further and show how their work connects to an employee’s personal purpose, that’s gold.

 Check out how we brought Maggie’s sense of purpose to life at Pfizer:

 Leave no doubt in interns’ minds that they’ll end the summer leaps and bounds ahead of where they were when it started.
-Share stories that provide them with proof that an internship at your company will help them grow?
+Share stories that provide them with proof that an internship at your company will help them grow.

-Joy from Bowman Consulting walked us through how she developed her grading skills through low-pressure practice exercises.
-Watch for the full story:
+Joy from Bowman Consulting walked us through how she developed her skills through low-pressure practice exercises that helped her improve as an engineer.

 Show potential interns how they will build meaningful relationships with experienced professionals within your organization.
 What does your company do to encourage these connections?

-During his summer at Dell, one intern scheduled over 100 one-on-one meetings with company leaders.
+During his summer at Dell Technologies, one intern scheduled over 100 one-on-one meetings with company leaders.
 Check out their full video on their Open Door Policy below:

 Early career, intern and university candidates want to hear stories like this from your team members.
 Capture these stories and share them in your culture content.
 As a result, you’ll give them the best intern recruiting content possible.